Primayer/PhocusApiDocs/README.md

 - [*allinfo*](#allinfobegin-end-token): Returns all loggers info specified by date time range.
 - [*summary*](#summarydate-token): Returns all Enigma groups with leak count.
 - [*group*](#groupgroupId-date-token): Returns leak summary for group.
+- [*contractloggers*](#contractloggersbegin-end-contract-token): Returns all loggers specified by date time and contract.
+- [*contractallinfo*](#contractallinfobegin-end-contract-token): Returns all loggers info specified by date time and contract.
 # API